What is formaldehyde?

 - This procedure reached conclusion in 2019:

-- It is worth to note that Formaldehyde has not been identified as a SVHC as a result of the launched Risk Management Analysis Options (RMOA) by the French authorities.
-Formaldehyde is thus not being considered for authorization under REACH.
+- It is worth noting that Formaldehyde has not been identified as a SVHC as a result of the launched Risk Management Analysis Options (RMOA) by the French authorities and concluded in 2016.
+Formaldehyde is note on the REACH candidate list and is thus not being considered for authorization under REACH.

 What is the current status of the ongoing REACH restriction for formaldehyde and formaldehyde releasers in articles?